jlong4223/Hop-up---brew-API/README.md

  - having the text stay stationary when an image may be a different size
  - alert the user if a beer is not found
  - change sizing to fit small screen
+- change navigation menu to hamburger if screen is smaller